 Text

-Waiting for the game to begin at the Cathedral of Baseball.
+This is America's Mayor Live, waiting for the game to begin at the Cathedral of Baseball and covering many, many things.

 I mean, it was a complicated day.

-It's important, whether you're Jewish or you're not, or whether you follow the Western tradition.
+It's important whether you're Jewish or you're not, or whether you follow the Western tradition.

-So I say that because there's a lot, there are, even though there have been at times unfortunate, unfortunate division.
+So I say that because there's a lot, even though there have been at times unfortunate, unfortunate divisions, there's a lot of overlap in the big, big scheme of things between Christians and Jews.

-Kind of overlap that Mohammed falsely believed there was between uh Christians and Muslims and Jews and Muslims.
+Between Christians and Muslims and Jews and Muslims.

 What is going on?

-The blood sucking, killing terrorist organization.
+Hamas is a terrorist organization, a blood sucking, killing terrorist organization.

-they will kill, uh, they'll, they'll kill women, children.
+They will kill women, children.

-Very, very hard to think about what they do.
+Very, very hard to think about what they do and very hard to think about how they skate.

-And then Israel is put up as the bad guy, and and only the Israeli prime minister gets indicted.
+And then Israel is put up as the bad guy, and only the Israeli prime minister gets indicted.

 And he is at best playing a defensive war.

-So I uh I don't know.
+So I don't know.

-Now if we had to put together an organized body to face them as a world, forget the UN.
+Now, if we had to put together an organized body to face them as a world, Forget the UN.

 The UN would have been and should have been that.

-But the UN's mission has been completely bastardized.
+The UN's mission has been completely bastardized.

-So tonight uh is the final game.
+So tonight is the final game.

 You got no more.

-What it really is a this is a quintessential American institution with the time they spent yesterday framing the Yankee Red Sox,
+Even with the time they spent yesterday framing the Yankee Red Sox.

-and I don't know, do you think this is not true if you're not part of the New York Boston group?
+Do you think this is not true if you're not part of the New York Boston group?

-You don't understand, Ted, the importance of the Yankee Red Sox.
+You don't understand, Ted, the importance of the Yankee Red Sox?

 No, I can tell you that as someone who grew up in Michigan.

-You were a tiger fan, right?
+You were a Tiger fan, right?

 And a Detroit Tigers fan.